zhaff/CakePHP-Summernote/README.md

 Your need HTML5 doctype and jQuery enabled in the page.
 Plugin works fine with jQuery 1.9.1.

-You can install the plugin in your app folder using the following command:
+You have two ways to install plugin in your app folder:

+Standalone plugin:

 `git clone git://github.com/zhaff/CakePHP-Summernote.git Plugin/Summernote`

+As submodule:

+`git submodule add git://github.com/zhaff/CakePHP-Summernote.git Plugin/Summernote`

 Usage
 =====